patrick-gordon/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+- forEach() — executes a provided function once for each array element.

+- map() — creates a new array with the results of calling a provided function on every element in the calling array.

 2. What is the difference between a function and a method?

+- Functions are defined outside of classes, while Methods are defined inside of and part of classes.
+Meathods are functions inside of objects

 3. What is closure?

+- closure is when a function is able to remember and access its lexical scope even when that function is executing outside its lexical scope.

 4. Describe the four rules of the 'this' keyword.

+- Global Object Binding (in the global scope, the value of “this” will be the window)

+- Implicit Binding (a function is called by a preceding dot, the object before that dot is this)

+- New binding (a constructor function is used)

+- Explicit binding (call or apply method are used, this is explicitly defined)

 5. Why do we need super() in an extended class?

+-Super() is used to  pass any new attributes back up to the constructor of the parent object.

 ## Project Set up